Macrometacorp/docs/docs/cep/query-guide/functions/time/dateAdd.md

 | date.format | The format of the date value provided.
 For example, `yyyy-MM-dd HH:mm:ss.SSS`. | `yyyy-MM-dd HH:mm:ss.SSS` | STRING| Yes      | Yes     |
 | timestamp.in.milliseconds | The date value in milliseconds.
 For example, `1415712224000L`. | -  | LONG  | Yes      | Yes     |

-I apologize for the confusion.
-Here are the examples for the `dateAdd` function along with improved explanations:

 ## Example 1

 ```sql